 #6 – Your Facebook page might not be published

 When creating a new Facebook page it isn’t actually published publicly until you click ‘Publish’ at the top of your page.
 If it isn’t published then the plugin isn’t able to retrieve your posts.

 Check the top of your page to see whether there is a ‘Publish my page’ or similar button.

-#7 – The Facebook page or group ID you’re using is not correct or invalid
+#7 – The Facebook page ID you’re using is not correct or invalid

 Follow the directions on this page carefully to ensure that you’re using the correct Facebook ID.